 VSTECS has multiple sales and service organizations in the Asia Pacific region.
 With increasing demand from Multinational Customers (MNCs), service cooperation between VSTECS and Huawei expanded to MNC projects in 2017.
 Indeed, VSTECS was Huawei’s first global CSP that could meet the quick project delivery expectations of MNC customers.

 In a storage system project for a well-known European enterprise, VSTECS collaborated with the customer’s domestic reseller team to successfully deliver a storage solution for its subsidiary in Singapore.
 Within four days, VSTECS had aligned the delivery content and completed delivery design review and countersigning, storage system implementation and application integration, as well as project acceptance and archiving.
 The project met the customer’s requirements for quick project delivery.

 Through the expansion and delivery of MNC projects, VSTECS gradually established a business network that involved distributors in China as well as in European countries, helping them successfully deliver multiple MNC projects in the Asia Pacific region.
 MNC customers included multiple well-known ISPs and Over-the-Top (OTT) enterprises in China.

 By the end of 2019, VSTECS had obtained more than 250 certificates in six countries within the Asia Pacific region.
-These certificates recognize the company’s product and solution delivery capabilities in multiple technical fields, including cloud computing, datacom, storage, unified communications, and video surveillance.
+These certificates recognize the company’s product and solution delivery capabilities in multiple technical fields, including cloud computing, datacom, storage, unified communications.

 VSTECS actively participates in Huawei’s service incentive programs.
 In fact, its service sales teams recently adopted Huawei’s installed base development business strategy and aligned with Huawei’s service team to determine its installed base renewal operation mode.